Ex Libris (bookshop): History

 Gottlieb Duttweiler and his wife Adele Duttweiler founded the present Migros group, and in 1949 Duttweiler shared with the former "Buchclub Ex Libris", which was integrated in the Migros group in 1956.
 Ex Libris provided licensed editions of the most important German-language publishers, including literature in the fields of art, history, sociology and children's literature at low prices.
 The adoption of a risk part facilitated the publication of works by young Swiss authors, and so the "ch" edition was started to promote cultural exchanges between the four Swiss language regions.
 From 1979 to 1983 the series "Frühling der Gegenwart" (Spring of the present) was published.
 It consisted of new editions of Swiss novels and short stories from 1890 to 1950 in 30 volumes.
 In 1952 Ex Libris began to sell music on vinyl; the original records were imported from England, France and USA, and were put in cases whose covers were designed by Swiss graphic designers.
 Initially, the edition comprised only Classical music, and later selected dance music, jazz and pop.
 Around 1990, the last stocks were sold out in the Ex Libris stores.

-On 10 January 2018 ex libris announced to reduce its stores to only 14 (by 2017 57) stores, and the number of employees will also be reduced by 114 full-time equivalents: The structural change in the trading market is also reflected in Ex Libris' annual results for 2017.
+On 10 January 2018 ex libris announced to reduce its stores to only 14 (by 2017 57) stores, and the number of employees would also be reduced by 114 full-time equivalents: The structural change in the trading market was also reflected in Ex Libris' annual results for 2017.
 Online revenues rose +8% and reached a new record level.
-On the other hand, they were not able to compensate for the losses in the stationary business, which has fallen by a third in terms of sales and like-for-like sales in the past three years.
-The Migros subsidiary is therefore forced to adjust its branch structure.
+On the other hand, they were not able to compensate for the losses in the stationery business, which had fallen by a third in terms of sales and like-for-like sales in the past three years.
+The Migros subsidiary was therefore forced to adjust its branch structure.